subsquid/docs/docs/evm-indexing/squid-evm-typegen.md

    ```bash
    npx squid-evm-typegen src/abi erc20.json
    ```
-   If you use this option, you can also place your JSON ABIs to the `abi` folder and run.
+   If you use this option, you can also place your JSON ABIs to the `abi` folder and run
    ```bash
    sqd typegen
    ```